 What are Flavonoids?

 Cannabinoids and terpenes have been showing to take all the spotlight as cannabis and CBD products are being widely used.
-First, people learn about how there are other cannabinoids other than THC or CBD, and then they learn about these fantastic compounds called terpenes.
-However, there is something else that contributes to the entourage effect, and that is flavonoids.
+First, people learn about the other cannabinoids—outside of THC or CBD—then they learn about these fantastic compounds called terpenes.
+However, there is more that contributes to the entourage effect—flavonoids.

-Scientists have identified thousands of them throughout nature.
-However, some are known to be only found in cannabis and hemp.
-These flavonoids found in hemp and marijuana are called cannaflavins.
+Scientists have identified thousands of them throughout nature, and some are known to be only found in cannabis and hemp.
+The flavonoids found in hemp and marijuana are called cannaflavins.

-In a study conducted in 2011 called “Pharmacological Activities of Flavonoids: A Review,” they found flavonoids to possess these following properties:
+In a study conducted in 2011, they found flavonoids to posses the following properties:

 - Lowers risk of heart disease

-The purity and quality play a significant role as well.
-CBD extraction is not a fixed process.
-Instead, it has a variety of various methods that can alter the quality significantly.
-This is something we cover in our Quality page and our Quality and Consistency blog post, which we highly recommend checking out.
-The goal is to extract the most beneficial compounds, which are the cannabinoids, terpenes, and flavonoids, with the least heat degradation while eliminating all unwanted compounds such as the gums, lipids, heavy metals, pesticides, and so on.
+The goal is to extract the most beneficial compounds: the cannabinoids, terpenes, and flavonoids, with the least heat degradation.
+All while eliminating unwanted compounds such as the gums, lipids, heavy metals, pesticides, and so on.